A TREE is a data structure used to represent hierarchical relationships between elements.

 Breadth-First Search (BFS)

-The BFS method traverses all nodes of a level, before moving on to the next level, visiting all neighbors of a node before continuing with the next level.
+The BFS method traverses all nodes at one level, before moving to the next level, visiting all neighbors of a node before continuing to the next level.

-The BFS is called “in width”, because it prioritizes expanding horizontally.
-It takes the root of the tree and goes through all its children.
-Then it moves on to the next level, and processes all the nodes.
-It goes down levels until it’s done.
+BFS is called “breadth-first” because it prioritizes expanding horizontally.
+So it takes the root of the tree and goes through all its children.
+Then it moves to the next level, processing all nodes.
+It goes down levels until it finishes.

-To implement a BFS, we will generally use an auxiliary collection, such as a list or a queue.
+To implement a BFS, we generally use an auxiliary collection, like a list or a queue.
 The algorithm is:

-• Start from the root node, put it in the queue
+- Start from the root node, enqueue it

-• Add all the children of this node to the queue
+🎇 on it - Enqueue all the children of this node

 recursive_BFS(node, action)